 Additional: Pre-Processor 1491 GE, Post-Processor 1344 GE, HDR Buffer 836 GE

-CAESAR Hardware API implementation by the Athena project [web]:
+CAESAR Hardware API implementation in VHDL by the Athena project [web]:

 Hardware implementation of Ascon-128 and Ascon-128a, including a database of FPGA results for comparison with other CAESAR candidates.